What Is An Exotic Car?

 Hennessey Venom GT at Geneva International Motor Show

 Another interesting component of exotic cars is the fact that many of them are still street legal.
-But, as you move into the ranks of supercars and hypercars, many do not meet the standards of a street legal car.
-It doesn’t matter whether you’re manufacturing a Honda Civic or a Koenigsegg Agera RS, the U.S. still requires automakers go through a certain number of steps to ensure the safety of drivers on the road.
+But, as you move into the ranks of supercars, muscle cars, and hypercars, many do not meet the standards of a street-legal car.

 A black Koenigsegg Agera R+ hypercar is parked on road